William Albert Searle

 The 1840 U. S. Census taken on 1840 shows Horatio Nelson living in Lake Twp., Milwaukee Co., Wisconsin Territory.
 1 Male: 30 to 39 (Horatio); 2 Males 5 to 9 =2 (unknown); 1 Female: 20 to 30 (Angeline); and 1 Female 0 to 5 (Mary Ann).

-The 1850 U. S. Census taken on September 10, 1850, shows Haritia Nelson (age 40) born in England is a Farmer with real estate worth $600 living in Lomira Twp., Dodge Co., WI.
-Living with him is his wife Angeline Nelson (age 38) born in New York.
-Also living there are three children, all born in Wisconsin: Mary Nelson (age 14); Jane Nelson (age 9); and Darius Nelson (age 2).
-Henry Hibard, a Farmer, also lives there.
+The 1850 U. S. Census taken on September 10, 1850, shows Haritia Nelson (age 40) born in England, and with real estate worth $600 is a Farmer, and is living in Lomira Twp., Dodge Co., WI.
+Living with him are: Angeline Nelson (age 38) born in New York; Mary Nelson (age 14) born in Wisconsin; Jane Nelson (age 9) born in Wisconsin; Darius Nelson (age 2) born in Wisconsin; and Henry Hibard (age 28) born in Illinois, a Farmer.

 On September 29, 1852, Horatio Nelson and Wife sold by Warranty Deed for $800 to Henry M. Hibbard the SW of the NE 1/4 of Section 3, T 13 N, R 17 E (Lomira Twp., Dodge Co., WI).
 Also E 1/2 of N of NE 3 13 17 W 1/4 of E 3 also a strip on E Side of NE NW and run W. to the Center of Milwaukee Road 3.13.17 SE SW 34 Byron